BBVA/kapow/docs/source/theory/request_life_cycle.rst

    The default entrypoint is /bin/sh; we'll explain this workflow for now.

-   The spawned entrypoint is run with following variables added to its environment:
+   The spawned entrypoint is run with the following variables added to its environment:

    - KAPOW_HANDLER_ID
    - KAPOW_DATAAPI_URL
    - KAPOW_CONTROLAPI_URL

 #.
 During the lifetime of the shell, the request and response resources are available via these commands:

    - kapow get /request/...
    - kapow set /response/...

 TODO: link to resource tree